Interference dynamics of matter-waves of SU($N$) fermions: Momentum distribution of SU( N ) fermions

 \subsection{Free particles}

 The momentum distribution of spinless fermions at zero interactions is a sum of discrete Bessel functions $\sum_{\{n\}} J_{n}(\textbf{k})$ of order $n$, with $\mathbf{k}$ denoting the momentum and $n$ being the quantum numbers of the levels the particles occupy~\cite{aghamalyan2015coherent,pecci2021phase}.
-From this expression, it is clear that the momentum distribution is dependent on the sets of $n$, with the ground-state configuration being such that they are distributed symmetrically around zero (see Section~\ref{sec:holey} in Appendix).
+From this expression, it is clear that the momentum distribution is dependent on the sets of $n$, with the ground-state configuration being such that they are distributed symmetrically around zero (see Sec.~\ref{sec:holey}).
+These quantum numbers are related to the angular momentum per particle $\ell$~\cite{VIEFERS20041,takahashibook}.

 Apart from the zeroth order Bessel function, all other orders are zero-valued at $\mathbf{k}=0$ --see Fig.~\ref{fig:mom}.
 Consequently, when the particles inhabit the $n=0$ level, corresponding to the zeroth order Bessel function, the momentum distribution is always peaked at the origin.
 Such is the case for $\ell=0$ in Fig.~\ref{fig:mom}.
 When threaded by an effective magnetic flux, the ground-state energy displays periodic oscillations characterized by a given angular momentum $\ell$.
-As the flux increases and we move from one energy parabola with a given $\ell$ to the next, the quantum numbers $n$ need to be changed to counteract the increase in flux and minimize the energy (see Section~\ref{sec:holey} in Appendix).
+As the flux increases and we move from one energy parabola with a given $\ell$ to the next, the quantum numbers $n$ need to be changed to counteract the increase in flux and minimize the energy (see Sec.~\ref{sec:holey}).
 Eventually, the set of $\{n\}$ is such that no spinless particles inhabit the $n=0$ level at a given value of $\ell$.
 Being a sum of discrete Bessel functions, the momentum distribution becomes zero-valued at the origin and a hole opens up~\cite{pecci2021phase}.
-The value of the angular momentum $\ell$ needs to be such that Fermi sphere is displaced by the ceiling function $\lceil \frac{N_{p}}{2}\rceil$~\cite{amico2005quantum,pecci2021phase} (see Sec.~\ref{sec:holey} Appendix for a schematic figure).
+The value of the angular momentum $\ell$ needs to be such that Fermi sphere is displaced by the ceiling function $\lceil \frac{N_{p}}{2}\rceil$~\cite{amico2005quantum,pecci2021phase} (see Sec.~\ref{sec:holey} for a schematic figure).
 Therefore, there is a `delay' in observing the hole with increasing $N_{p}$.
 This needs to be contrasted with bosons in a Bose-Einstein condensate, which due to the different statistics all reside in the $n=0$ level at $\ell =0$.
 In turn, there is no `delay' for the characteristic hole, which opens up at $\ell=1$ irregardless of $N_{p}$.

 The same logic used for spinless fermions applies when one considers SU($N$) fermions.
 On increasing $N$, the restriction imposed on the system by the Pauli exclusion principle relaxes: $N$ particles can occupy a given level --see Fig.~\ref{fig:mom}.
 Accordingly, the Fermi sphere needs to be displaced less with increasing $N$.
 We find that for a system with $N_{p}$ SU($N$)-symmetric fermions, a hole in the momentum distribution opens up when we displace by $\lceil\frac{N_{p}}{2N}\rceil$.
 In other words, the angular momentum required for a hole to open up is $\ell_{H}=\lceil\frac{N_{p}}{2N}\rceil$ and $\phi_{H}$ is the flux at which one transitions to the energy parabola with this corresponding angular momentum.
 For $N_{p}<N$, all particles will reside in the $n=0$ level.
 Indeed, as $N\rightarrow\infty$, SU($N$) fermions behave as bosons with regards to the level occupation.